Constitution House of Tabriz

-During and following the years which led to the Constitutional Revolution the house was used as a gathering place of the leaders, activists and sympathisers of the movement.
-Among them, the most famous were Sattar Khan, Bagher Khan, Seqat-ol-Eslam Tabrizi and Haji Mirza Aqa Farshi and the founder Haji Mehdi Kuzeh kanaani, himself a revolutionary activist and a well-reputed person of the time; who was named Abolmele, i.e. the father of the nation at the time.
-The two-story building was constructed in 1868 by Haj Vali Me'mar-e TabriziTABRIZ.
+During and following the years which led to the Constitutional Revolution, the house was used as a gathering place for the leaders, activists and sympathisers of the movement.
+Among them, the most famous were Sattar Khan, Bagher Khan, Seqat-ol-Eslam Tabrizi and Haji Mirza Aqa Farshi and the founder Haji Mehdi Kuzeh Kanani, himself a revolutionary activist and a well-reputed person of the time; who was named Abolmele, i.e. the father of the nation at the time.
+The two-story building was constructed in 1868 by Haj Vali Me'mar-e Tabrizi.

 History

 The house was constructed by the order of Haj Mehdi Koozekonani in 1868.
-It includes a two-floor building with internal and external areas featuring Qajar era architecture.
+It includes a two-floor building with internal and external areas in the Qajar style.
 Haj Mehdi Koozekonani was a merchant in the Bazaar of Tabriz.
 With initiating of Constitution revolution and rising up in Tabriz city, Haj Mehdi joined the revolution and became one of the major financier of the revolution.
-At the same time he used the house as a place for meeting of the revolution heads, and a place for publication of underground paper of the constitution movement.
-The house became important in history once again just after World War II, when it was used a place for Azerbaijan's Democrat Party meeting center (1946–1947).
-In 1975, the house was registered by Cultural Heritage of Iran.
+Simultaneously, he used the house as a place for the meetings of revolutionary leaders, and a place for publication of underground papers of the constitution movement.
+The house again became important in history just after World War II, when it was used a place for Azerbaijan's Democrat Party meeting center (1946–1947).
+In 1975, the house was registered by the Cultural Heritage of Iran.